cosinekitty/astronomy/source/c/README.md

-**Returns:**  The position and velocity of the selected Lagrange point.
+**Returns:**  The position and velocity of the selected Lagrange point with respect to the major body's center.